Strengthening Schools & Education Advocacy

 Successful neighborhoods need successful schools, and Strong City believes every child in Baltimore deserves to attend an excellent school.
 Quality schools are not only good for kids but also help to build strong neighborhoods that families want to live in.

-Strong City is a longtime partner to four public Community Schools: Waverly Elementary/Middle, Margaret Brent Elementary/Middle, Guilford Elementary/Middle, and Barclay Elementary/Middle.
-Strong City is the nonprofit coordinating agency at these schools, using the nationally recognized Community School model, in which schools are neighborhood hubs, bringing educators, families, and community partners together to offer a range of opportunities, supports, and services to children, youth as well as their families and community.
+Strong City is a longtime partner to three public Community Schools: Margaret Brent Elementary/Middle, Guilford Elementary/Middle, and Govans Elementary.
+Strong City is the nonprofit coordinating agency at Margaret Brent and Guilford Elementary/Middle schools, and a major partner at Govans Elementary.
+Strong City uses the nationally recognized Community School model, in which schools are neighborhood hubs, bringing educators, families, and community partners together to offer a range of opportunities, supports, and services to children, youth as well as their families and community.

 Our staff collaborates with over 80 partners including the Johns Hopkins University, Goucher College, MICA, Towson University, and Loyola University to activate volunteers, engage parents and neighborhood residents, and leverage support services, such as on-site food pantries, after-school programming, and academic support.